-The Intel compilers generate highly optimized executable code and provide unique features such as profile-guided optimizations and high-level language support.
-This includes vectorization for MMX technology, the Streaming SIMD Extensions (SSE), and the Streaming SIMD Extensions 2 (SSE2). - Enhanced Debugger
+The Intel compilers generate highly optimized executable code and provide high-level language support with unique features such as profile-guided optimizations and other advanced optimizations.

+This includes vectorization for MMX technology, the Streaming SIMD Extensions (SSE), Streaming SIMD Extensions 2 (SSE2), and the Streaming SIMD Extensions 3 (SSE3). - Intel Debugger

-The Enhanced Debugger (EDB) enables you to debug C++, Fortran or mixed language programs.
+The Intel Debugger (IDB) enables you to debug C++, Fortran or mixed language programs.
 It allows you to view the XMM registers in a variety of formats corresponding to the data types supported by SSE and SSE2.
-These registers can also be viewed using the debugger supplied with Microsoft Visual C++\ version 6.0, service pack 4 or later.
+These registers can also be viewed using the debugger supplied with Microsoft Visual C++.NET.

-VTune Performance Analyzer
+• VTune Performance Analyzer

-The VTune analyzer collects, analyzes, and provides Intel architecture-specific software performance data from the system-wide view down to a specific module, function, and instruction in your code.
+The VTune analyzer collects, analyzes, and displays Intel architecture-specific software performance data from the system-wide view down to a specific line of code.

-Intel Performance Libraries
+• Intel Performance Libraries